 - Imaging techniques such as transvaginal ultrasound, sonohysterography, and hysteroscopy

-- Blood tests to determine the levels of hormones such as estradiol, follicle stimulating hormone (FSH), anti-mullerian hormone (AMH)
+- Blood tests to determine the levels of hormones such as estradiol, follicle-stimulating hormone (FSH), anti-mullerian hormone (AMH)

-- Hysterosalpingogram (HSG) to evaluate fibroids and polyps in the fallopian tubes as well as whether the fallopian tubes are open for passage of eggs and embryos
+- Hysterosalpingogram (HSG) to evaluate fibroids and polyps in the fallopian tubes as well as whether the fallopian tubes are open for the passage of eggs and embryos

 - Laparoscopy to visualize reproductive structures and remove scars and endometrial lesions for diagnosis and treatment.